Signal Processing Meets SGD: From Momentum to Filter

 \subsection{Wiener Filter combines Adam}

-We've conducted comparative experiments on the CIFAR-100 dataset, evaluating both the vanilla Adam algorithm and Wiener Adam, which substitutes the first-moment gradient estimates in the Adam optimizer with Wiener filter estimates.
-The results are presented in \hyperref[tab:accuracy_comparison]{Tab.
-4}, and the detailed test curves are depicted in \hyperref[fig:compare]{Fig. 10}.
+We've conducted comparative experiments on the CIFAR-100 dataset, evaluating both the vanilla Adam algorithm and Adam with Wiener Filter, which substitutes the first-moment gradient estimates in the Adam optimizer with Wiener Filter estimates.
+The results are presented in Tab.~\ref{tab:accuracy_comparison}, and the detailed test curves are depicted in Appendix~\ref{sec:appendixe} Fig.~\ref{fig:compare}.
 This suggests that our first-moment filter estimation method has the potential to be applied to other optimization methods.

-The performance improvement observed when using filter estimate can be attributed to several factors related to the nature of the Wiener filter and the architecture of the neural networks used.

-\textbf{Noise Reduction.} The Wiener Filter is fundamentally designed to minimize the mean square error in the presence of noise.
-In the context of gradient estimation, this means it can effectively reduce the noise in the gradient updates.
-The vanilla Adam optimizer calculates the first moment (the mean) of the gradients, which may still include some noise components.
-By employing the Wiener filter, the algorithm may benefit from cleaner and more reliable gradient signals, thus improving the optimizer's ability to converge to better minima.

-\textbf{Network Architecture.} The impact of the Wiener Filter on gradient estimation varies with the network architecture's unique handling of features and gradients.
-For VGG, which lacks residual connections, the Wiener filter significantly enhances performance by providing more accurate gradient estimations, reducing noise-induced errors, and leading to better overall accuracy.
-In contrast, the benefits are less pronounced in ResNet and DenseNet, which incorporate residual and dense connections, respectively.
-These architectures naturally promote more stable gradient flows through direct paths or dense layer interconnectivity, diminishing the additional advantage offered by the Wiener filter.
-Intuitively, we can find the loss landscape with residual connected networks in~\cite{li2018visualizing}.
-Thus, while the Wiener filter improves performance in simpler architectures like VGG, its impact is mitigated in more complex architectures where inherent features already assist in gradient stability.
+For VGG without BN, the Wiener Filter significantly improves performance by providing more accurate gradient estimates, reducing noise-induced errors, and ultimately enhancing accuracy.
+In contrast, for ResNet and DenseNet, which already incorporate BN and leverage residual and dense connections to stabilize gradient flow, the benefits of the Wiener Filter are less pronounced.
+These architectures inherently promote stable gradient updates through their structural design, reducing the additional advantages offered by Wiener Filter.
+This explains why the performance improvements vary across different architectures, as seen in Tab.~\ref{tab:accuracy_comparison}.
+While Adam with Filter provides a notable boost in simpler architectures like VGG, its impact is diminished in more complex networks where existing mechanisms already aid gradient stability.